Virtual Mobility: Telemedicine Plugs Rural Gaps

 Rural health care issues

-It is fast becoming prevalent as the health care system addresses the dire straits of rural health care, in accordance with a major plank of the Patient Protection and Affordable Care Act.
+It is fast becoming prevalent as the health care system addresses the dire straits of rural health care.

 There are two major problem areas in rural health care: